Understanding user needs

 The needs of people using data and statistics can be extensive and varied.
 This can make it difficult for producers to meet the needs of all users with the same output.
 We also recognise that the collection and reporting of data about sex and gender identity is a sensitive topic which presents further challenges for producers.
 It is important that producers understand the current wider societal issues and debates about sex and gender identity.
 When necessary, producers should access a range of expertise across the statistical system on these issues to support their understanding and decision making.

-Statistics should be regularly reviewed, with users and other stakeholders involved, to help prioritise development plans.
-Decisions about whether to continue, adapt, or discontinue statistics about sex or gender identity should be made in discussion with stakeholders.
+Statistics should be regularly reviewed, involving users and other stakeholders, to prioritise development plans.
+Decisions about whether to continue, adaptor discontinue statistics about sex or gender identity should be made with stakeholders.

 When an evolving or new user need is identified, producers should consider whether the data currently collected can and should be enhanced or if new data requirements could be met through other opportunities such as data linkage.
 Producers should work collaboratively, where appropriate, when reviewing and developing their statistics, including across countries or topic areas.
 Producers should consider the impact of any potential changes and whether they would result in the needs of some users no longer being met.
 Information on decision making relating to how users’ needs can or cannot be met should be fed back.